brightwellt/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 - I added code to convert my images to grayscale and scale them to mean 0, unit variance
 - At this point I was able to run the model and evaluate speed.
 - I moved the project onto Amazon Web Services
+- The initial model's accuracy was too low for the assignment requirements.
-- I tinkered with the model hyper parameters somewhat, and altering the LeNet structure.
+- I tinkered with the model hyper parameters learning what they did, and altering the LeNet structure to add and remove both convolution and pooling layers.
-- This was not terribly effective.
+- This had some effect, but was not terribly effective.
 - I read the notes more carefully; particularly the paper on "Traffic Sign Recognition with Multi-Scale Convolutional Networks" and elected to augment the dataset.
 - This got me to 93%+.
 - I continued to tinker with augmenting data and trying out different hyper parameters to identify sweet spots in the model.
+I increased the learning rate slightly.
 - In particular, I didn't want to stray too far from the default LeNet since this is a well known implementation, suitable for tackling this problem.
 - I also went back and refined the augmentation functions.